Have questions? We’ve got answers.

 6. Are there any logistics services that can help me ship things from the US/Canada here?

 Yes, there are several logistics services that will allow you to order items online delivered to their facility in San Diego CA and they will deliver it to your door here in 1-2 weeks.
-ACV Logistics is one such service.
+Mexpat Movers is one such service that we recommend.
 All of them will charge roughly 35% on the total invoice price, of which 16% pays for IVA (Mexican sales tax), which is required when bringing new items into Mexico.

 7. Where can I learn more about living in Baja?